rupeshshewalkar/Dockerfile/README.md

 The isolation happens because kernel knows the namespace that was assigned to the process and during API calls it makes sure that process can only access resources in its own namespace.

-Limitation
+## Limitation

-  The limitations of containers vs VM should be obvious now: You can't run completely different OS in containers like in VMs.
+  The limitations of containers vs VM should be obvious now:

+  1)You can't run completely different OS in containers like in VMs.

-However you can run different distros of Linux because they do share the same kernel.
+ 2) However you can run different distros of Linux because they do share the same kernel.
 The isolation level is not 	 as strong as in VM.
 In fact, there was a way for "guest" container to take over host in early implementations.
     Also you can see that when you load new container, the entire new copy of OS doesn't start like it does in 			VM.All containers share same kernel.
 This is why containers are light weight.
 Also unlike VM, you don't have to 	pre-allocate significant chunk of memory to VM because we are not running new copy of OS.
  	This enables to run thousands of containers on one OS while sandboxing them which might not be possible to do if 	 we were running separate copy of OS in its own VM.

 ##Docker Architecture